niolabs/docs/docs/api/conventions.md

 #permissions=etc/permissions.json
 ```

 The default configuration is shown.
 You can uncomment the default configuration and it will not change.
-Uncomment the configuration and change it to direct {{ book.product }} to find your users and permissions files other than `users.json` and `permissions.json`.
+Uncomment the configuration and edit it if you want to direct {{ book.product }} to find your users and permissions in files other than `users.json` and `permissions.json`.

 {{ book.product }} can use different types of authentication, for example basic auth and JWT.